Top 10 reasons of “Why startup fail?” How to avoid it? 2020

 Let’s take the dictionary for a while.
 Based on dictionary.com:

 Entrepreneur: a person who organizes and manages any enterprise, especially a business, usually with considerable initiative and risk.

 From my personal definition, it means going away from your comfort area of having a fixed salary every month, being responsible for the success or fails of your own company and the bigger impact of your fails compared with being an employee.
 After all, for the pros and cons is your own company.

 For that reason, it is very common “to want to assure each step that is taken to try to minimize the risk of falling and failure.
 Every successful person knows the following: “The fail is part of the game”.
 It includes also this statement to successful actors, athletes, influencers, singers, etc. Meanwhile, you are afraid to fail, your competitor will be there without this fear and getting your own market and customers instead of you.
 This common situation happens caused by the lack of awareness of entrepreneurs risks and rewards.
-To read the full article you can do at this link: One of the biggest fear for young entrepreneurs: Fear of failure.

 Having a poor Go To Market.